Patrick Grant FREng

 I received a B.Eng in Metallurgy and Materials Science from Nottingham University in 1987 and a D.Phil in Materials from Oxford University in 1991.
 After holding a Royal Society University Research Fellowship and then Lectureship in the Department of Materials, Oxford University, I became Vesuvius Professor of Materials in 2004.
 I am a Chartered Engineer (C.Eng), a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), and I was elected a Fellow of the Royal Academy of Engineering in 2010.

-From 1999 to 2004, I was Director of the Oxford Centre for Advanced Materials and Composites (OCAMAC) that helps to coordinate industrial materials related research across Oxford University, and was Director of the TSB-funded Faraday Advance transport network for materials from 2000 until 2007 when it became the Transport Node of the Materials KTN and I became an Executive Director.
+From 1999 to 2004, I was Director of the Oxford Centre for Advanced Materials and Composites (OCAMAC) that helps to coordinate industrial materials related research across Oxford University, and was Director of the TSB-funded Faraday Advance transport network for materials from 2000 until 2007, and Executive Director of the Transport Node of the Materials KTN until 2014.
 I was one of the founding academics of the Begbroke Science Park at Oxford University, now a major regional and international hub for innovation and close industrial-university collaboration.
 I am currently the Deputy Head of the Maths, Physical and Life Sciences Division at Oxford University.

 I was a member of 2008 Research Assessment Exercise panel for Metallurgy and Materials and a member of the UK Fusion Advisory Board 2007-12.
+I wrote evidence paper New and Advanced Materials for the UK Government Office of Science Foresight Report Future of Manufacturing (2013).
 I advise the UK Engineering and Physical Sciences Research Council through the Strategic Advisor Network and the Manufacturing the Future Strategic Advisory Team.
 I am a member of the Rolls-Royce Materials, Manufacture and Structures Advisory Board and the Constellium Scientific Council; I am a non-executive director of a UK-based academic journal publisher.